 Okay so I Won’t usually do this, but I wanted to add a rare bit of fun

-Anonymous asked: Do you think humanity is special in the Universe?
+Anonymous said: Do you think humanity is special in the Universe?

 No, Instead I believe that we are but one of perhaps billions of civilizations.
 As Carl Sagan once said